• Skip to primary navigation

 • Combine the mushroom stems, breadcrumbs, basil leaves, garlic, and freshly grated Parmesan cheese in a food processor.

-1 cup breadcrumbs, ½ cup fresh basil leaves, 1 peeled garlic cloves, 3 tablespoon peeled whole pistachios, 2 tablespoon freshly grated Parmesan
+1 cup breadcrumbs, ½ cup fresh basil leaves, 1 peeled garlic cloves, 3 tablespoon pistachios, 2 tablespoon freshly grated Parmesan

 • Pulse until the mixture is finely chopped and well combined, creating a uniform stuffing.